TREASURIES-Yields higher after infrastructure deal, soft demand for 3-year notes

 Wednesday is also the scheduled release date for consumer price index data, which will be closely watched as a gauge of inflation.

-Chicago Federal Reserve Bank President Charles Evans on Monday repeated his view that the current surge in inflation is largely "temporary" and will fade as supply-side pressures get resolved, but he also sounded less convinced by that theory than before.
+U.S. Federal Reserve officials on Monday turned their focus toward a debate over monetary policy that will heat up in coming months as the Fed slows the pace of its asset purchases, clearing the decks for interest rate hikes as soon as next year.

-Despite the positive news on jobs and infrastructure, BMO Capital Markets' head of U.S. rates strategy Ian Lyngen said in an interview it was still noteworthy the yield on the 10-year note was below 1.5%, after reaching as high as 1.705% in October.
+Despite the positive news on jobs and infrastructure, BMO Capital Markets' head of U.S. rates strategy Ian Lyngen said it was still noteworthy the yield on the 10-year note was below 1.5%, after reaching as high as 1.705% in October.

 "All the bond-bearish scenarios the market had contemplated have come to fruition," he said.

-A wrinkle, he said, is breakeven rates remain high, indicating concerns about global growth.
-The 10-year TIPS US10YTIP=RR yield was at -1.11% and the breakeven inflation rate was at 2.552%, below its peak in October of nearly 2.7%, the highest since 2006.
+A wrinkle, he said, is that breakeven rates remain high, indicating concerns about global growth.
+The 10-year TIPS US10YTIP=RR yield was at -1.12% and the breakeven inflation rate was at 2.624%, below its peak in October of nearly 2.7%, the highest since 2006.

-St. Louis Federal Reserve Bank President James Bullard on Monday said he expects the Fed to raise interest rates twice in 2022 after it wraps up its bond-buying taper mid-year, though he said if needed the Fed could end the taper in the first quarter.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 105 basis points, little changed from its close on Friday.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 105 basis points, about a basis point higher than Friday's close.

 Price